2014, performance installation, 30 min loop

 – a lecture performance, which contextualizes and traces the work historically, including screened excerpts of the video work as well as performed fragments of the performance installation.

-In his work Some Other Things, […] Przemek Kamiński in a very non-museum-like way, guided an audience through Simone Forti’s experience and practice, and her work Five Dance Constructions and Some Other Things from 1961.
+In his work Some Other Things, […] Przemek Kamiński in a very non-museum-like way, guided an audience through Simone Forti’s experience and practice, and her work Five Dance Constructions and Some Other Things.
 As during hypnosis, the voice of the artist led an audience through rooms and arranged there choreographic situations.
 This, narrated in the present tense, tour through the historic performance, was intertwined with his actions, consisting, as in Forti’s work, of independent parts. […] The dancer’s body performed, along with other objects, as a neutral object in space.
 His movement was resulting from outside factors – characteristics of the adhesive tape, unimpeded movement and orientation of the rope.
 Between verbal narration and live action, Kamiński also created the third space – of his own documentation, presented on a computer screen placed on a skateboard-like platform.
 A video was showing the artist performing simple actions with objects and wandered between him and an audience, pushed or held by individuals.
 Some Other Things in a very subtle manner described […] issues with contemporary choreography and sculpture: relationality – to the space, the audience, the material (body, object, matter) and context. […] Was it a critical work towards established by her [Simone Forti] and the Judson Dance Theatre tradition?
 If so, it relied on minimum shifts and subtle doubts about development directions set by postmodern dance and issues of memory and reconstruction.
 In the end, the title of Kamiński’s work focuses not on dance constructions, but precisely on “some other things”.

 Magdalena Kownacka, Methodologies of work and display strategies.
 Relations between contemporary sculpture and choreography, Back to the Future Publication